AS-Devs/json2scss-map/README.md

 - `prefix`: Add some text to the beginning
 - `suffix`: Add some text to the end.
 Defaults to `';'`.
-- `colorConvertion`: New Feature to convert only colors value to different color scheme.
+- `colorConversion`: New Feature to convert only colors value to different color scheme.
 Defaults to `true`. (from v1.5.0)
 - `convertTo`: Right now support convertion for `HSL, RGB, HEX` colors.
 Defaults to `hsl`.
 - `cl4Syntax`: color lavel 4 new syntax with space separator for the output.
 Defaults to `false`.